-Two years ago I experienced an interesting phenomena.
-An inexpensive (dare I say, plastic) box fan randomly behaved like a low-volume, flat-sounding AM radio whenever positioned next to a window in my home.
+In 2015 I experienced an interesting phenomena.
+An inexpensive (dare I say, cheap plastic) box fan randomly behaved like a low-volume, flat-sounding AM radio whenever positioned next to a particular window in my home.

 At the time I had already owned my fair share of electronic devices.
 I was familiar with the FCC part 15 label included with electronics that stated something like: this device must accept interference from, but not interfere with, other electronic sources.